thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2019-03-08-best-alternatives-to-selenium.md

 ## 4. Tricentis Tosca

-Tricentis provides a wide support for virtually all test activities.
+Tricentis provides wide support for virtually all test activities.
 They offer customers a Continuous Testing platform that covers test design, UI testing, API testing, service virtualization and test data management.
 With the recent acquisition of QASymphony, Tricentis further expand their offering scope to test management.

 **Pros**